Quantum mechanical Pauli exchange energy is unreal.

 But even if Coulomb potential energy decreases, kinetic energy increases to conserve the total energy, the molecular attractive bonds cannot be formed, so the electron's lower kinetic energy even in the lower Coulomb potential energy region is the reason of quantum mechanical unphysical exchange molecular bonds.

-Because if the real attractive force is working between two atoms, electrons are attracted and accelerated toward the other atoms, so electrons' kinetic energies should increase instead of decrease (= when two atoms repeling each other, electrons decelerate, and kinetic energy should decrease ).
+Because if the real attractive force is working between two atoms, electrons are attracted and accelerated toward the other atoms, so electrons' kinetic energies should increase instead of decrease (= when two atoms repelling each other, electrons decelerate, and kinetic energy should decrease ).

 ↑ Quantum mechanical exchange energy based on kinetic energy violates basic physical principle, so wrong.